-On UNIX, when you are installing the server tier, you will be prompted enter the root password.
+On UNIX, when you are installing the server tier, you will be instructed to run a script as root.
 As the message in the installation program explains, certain SAS products and features use functionality that requires SAS to check user ID authentication and file access authorizations.
 This in turn necessitates that certain files within your SAS installation have setuid permissions and be owned by root.